 - Played around with Shiki, how many shinobi have you seen chatting on a cellphone during a battle?
 Her excuse is that she's doing it deliberately.
 Shinobi are trained to uphold traditionalism and honor, and her not giving her opponent her full attention is an insult, and getting angry makes her opponents sloppy.
-It's remarkable how many otherwise level-headed characters fall for this hook, line and sinker.
+It's remarkable how many otherwise level-headed characters fall for this trick hook, line and sinker.

 - Sonic Forces: The Episode Shadow prequel DLC reveals that the entire reason why Infinite willingly let Dr. Eggman perform experiments on him with the Phantom Ruby so he could use its power to become a borderline Omnicidal Reality Warper and help Eggman take over 99% of the planet is pretty much entirely because Shadow had the audacity to call him "weak" after defeating him in a Curb-Stomp Battle...

 - Tales of Berseria: Rokurou swears a life debt to Velvet for helping him recover the ancestral sword he has dedicated his life to—except her "help" consisted solely of telling him she spotted the sword in a storeroom a ways back.
 To contrast, she went to a lot more effort helping him escape a five-hundred-year prison sentence, but he only mentions that as an afterthought.
 This is eventually revealed to be an In-Universe case of Moral Dissonance.
 As an immortal Daemon, Rokurou couldn't care less about prison, he'd break out eventually.
 Meanwhile, the sword is worth more to him than his life on several personal and cultural levels.